TechnologyEnhancedLearning/DLSV2/README.md

 We've added data for the Digital Capabilities self assessment to the database.
 To add this data to the restored database:
 1. Open SQL Server Management Studio
-2. Select File -> Open -> File -> Choose AddDigitalCapabilitiesSelfAssessment.sql from the root of this repo.
+2. Select File -> Open -> File -> Choose AddDigitalCapabilitiesSelfAssessment.sql from the SQLScripts folder in the root of this repo.
 3. Press the Execute button to run the script.

 ### Inspecting the database